A First Look

 f) Bride and Groom banquet room viewing (10 minutes)

-5. You May Attend Your Cocktail Hour
+5. You’ll Have Time to Attend Your Cocktail Hour

 Staging a First Look means that most formal photographs happen earlier in the day, allowing for a more relaxed timeline which means that you may attend a portion of your cocktail hour with your guests or arrange a private cocktail hour with your bridal party!